How to Read Course Descriptions

 Prerequisite: Junior standing and BIO 162.

 Comprehensive examination of the ecology, life histories, functional morphology, physiology, and taxonomy of marine algae and marine plants.
 Laboratory emphasizes species endemic to the central coast of California.
+Course offered in hybrid format with classroom-based and online learning.
 3 lectures, 1 laboratory.

 MSCI 438.
 Aquaculture.
 4 units